 Here it is baked.
 Very strong, as promised with Cernit.
 High translucency – also as promised.
 I think I like Cernit, I will wait with the final judgement until the end.

 The leg modules got a simple thin layer of clay.

-The arm modules got finger armature (for details please see Cotton-Wire Hand Armature for OOAK Doll
+The arm modules got finger armature, made with cotton-covered wire (for details please see Cotton-Wire Hand Armature for OOAK Doll).

 The head module got a small knob on the back of the head.